jito-foundation/ncn-template/simulation-test-detailed-guide.md

 }
 ```

-This function creates vaults for the test by:
+This function:

-1. Setting up vault parameters with zero fees
+1. Sets up vault parameters with zero fees
-2. Either using the provided token mint or generating a new one
+2. Either uses the provided token mint or generates a new one
-3. Initializing each vault with the specified parameters
+3. Initializes each vault with the specified parameters
-4. Creating the connection between the vault and the NCN
+4. Creates the connection between the vault and the NCN
-5. Adding each vault to the TestNcn struct
+5. Adds each vault to the TestNcn struct

 ### `do_admin_register_st_mint()`